FLUX.1[dev] with ComfyUI and Stability Matrix (20250126)

 From our Dockge dashboard, let’s “+Compose" a comfyui-nvidia stack and populate it with the following compose.yaml, but do not “Deploy” it just yet, only “Save.”

-We will be exposing the service on port 7188 (instead of the container’s default of 8188), and share our “time”.
+We will expose the service on port 7188 (instead of the container’s default of 8188) and share the host system’s clock with the container.
+Check the software’s GitHub page for potential additional environment variables that have been added.

-With the stack ready to deploy, we must ensure that we can access the base directory and to create a run directory there (compose when started will act as root when creating any volumes: entry not already existing which will prevent our selected user from creating the needed directories within):
+With the stack ready to deploy, we must ensure that we can access the base directory and create a run directory there (compose when started, will act as root when creating any volumes: entry not already existing, which will prevent our selected user from making the needed directories within):

 cd /opt/stacks/comfyui-nvidia